Meals Program at The Bowery Mission

 Many who come to The Bowery Mission for the meals program end up finding help for the underlying challenges which led them to homelessness.
 Challenges like unemployment, addiction, past trauma or abuse.
 Many graduates of The Bowery Mission’s residential recovery programs for men and programs for women first learned about these programs when they came for a meal at the mission.

-Homeless men and women who qualify for our residential recovery programs live at one of three programs: The Bowery Mission Discipleship Institute and The Bowery Mission Transitional Center for men and The Bowery Mission’s Women’s Center at Heartsease Home.
+Homeless adults who qualify for our residential recovery programs for men and for women live at one of three programs: The Bowery Mission Life Transformation Program and The Bowery Mission Men's Center in Avenue D and The Bowery Mission Women’s Center at Heartsease Home.
 Residents live on site and share three meals a day with the community in a faith-based context.
 Each site offers long-term, practical solutions to chronic homelessness through life and employment skills training, continuing education opportunities, addiction recovery single and group counseling, legal aid, job-readiness training and housing placement.